minimuutti/minimuutti.github.io/en/blog/_posts/2020-04-08-jailhouse-playtime.md

 You can do some charity work despite the Corona restrictions.

-If you are good in arts and crafts or knitting or something like that, you can prepare items for charity fairs for advance.
+If you are good in arts and crafts or knitting or something like that, you can prepare items for charity fairs in advance.
 There will be a great need for charity after the Corona episode and you may as well prepare for it now when you have extra time.

 You can read [here](https://minimuutti.com/en/blog/happy-holidays/) about the charitywork I do, I hope it inspires you.